nicomaag/rexx/README.md

 # rexx
-Puppeteer script to automatically checkin into rexx,
+Puppeteer script to automatically checkin into rexx.